-The Los Angeles Philharmonic under Mirga Gražinyte-Tyla presents the world premiere of Unsuk Chin's new concerto for orchestra on 5 April.
+The Los Angeles Philharmonic under Mirga Gražinyte-Tyla presents the world premiere of Unsuk Chin's new concerto for orchestra, SPIRA, on 5 April.

 After the Los Angeles performances, the new work is programmed in future seasons by the NDR Elbphilharmonie Orchestra in Hamburg, Orchestre de Paris, City of Birmingham Symphony Orchestra and the Royal Stockholm Philharmonic Orchestra.
 The composer views the 25-minute score as a ‘concerto for orchestra’ of sorts:

 “What fascinates me about this chameleonic 'genre' is not only that it challenges musicians to peaks of virtuosity but especially that it can coax unprecedented textures, sonorities and forms from the symphony orchestra.
 There are sections in my work which present the orchestra as a single entity, a 'super-orchestra'; others, where a certain section or individual musicians are in the spotlight; and sections where every member of the orchestra is being featured soloistically.